GregSal/TestPathPackage/docs/VS Code settings.md

 or incorrect path delimiters the setting will fail silently.
 - On Windows the slashes in the path lean forward: "/".
 - Different paths are separated with a ";" on Windows and a ":" on other platforms with.
-- PYTHONPATH in the .env file must be absolute paths.
 - `${pathSeparator}` is not ":" or ";". `${pathSeparator}` is "/" for Linux/Mac or "\" for Windows
 - `${workspaceFolder}` evaluates to *myproject*, it is not to the *.vscode* folder.
 - `${workspaceFolder}` will be relative to the scripts folder.